 - This tutorial covers wireframing in Fireworks within the context of making a functional design.
 It is detailed and step by step.

-- Advanced features like using Master Pages and exporting Interactive PDFs are covered.
+- Advanced features like using Parent Pages and exporting Interactive PDFs are covered.
 More basic wireframing tools and steps are covered as well.

 - This video tutorial is really detailed and covers an interesting wireframe project.